 Professor of International Studies and Global Politics

-André Gerrits is Professor of International Studies and Global Politics, and Chair of the MA International Relations (European Union Studies / International Studies) and the BA International Studies, based in The Hague.
+André Gerrits is Professor of International Studies and Global Politics, and Chair of the BA Urban Studies, based in The Hague.
 Previously, he held the chair in Russian History and Politics at Leiden University and the Jean Monnet Chair in European Studies at the University of Amsterdam.
 Gerrits was also a Senior Research Fellow at the Netherlands Institute of International Studies Clingendael.

 He has published multiple articles, edited several collections, and wrote various books on these and related topics.
 He conducted several research projects financed and / or commissioned by the Netherlands Organization for Scientific Research (NWO), the Netherlands Ministry of Foreign Affairs, and the European Commission.